dotnet/machinelearning-samples/samples/csharp/getting-started/Clustering_CustomerSegmentation/README.md

 MLContext mlContext = new MLContext(seed: 1);  //Seed set to any number so you have a deterministic environment

-// STEP 1: Common data loading configuration var pivotDataView = mlContext.Data.ReadFromTextFile(path: pivotCsv,
+// STEP 1: Common data loading configuration var pivotDataView = mlContext.Data.LoadFromTextFile(path: pivotCsv,
                                             columns: new[]
                                                         {
                                                         new TextLoader.Column(DefaultColumnNames.Features, DataKind.Single, new[] {new TextLoader.Range(0, 31) }),